-Welcome to the Classic section of the FSS Pension Scheme ("Classic").
-This is your guide to the valuable range of benefits to which you may be entitled as a member of Classic.
+Welcome to the Classic Plus 2002 section of the FSS Pension Scheme (" Classic Plus 2002").
+This is your guide to the valuable range of benefits to which you may be entitled as a member of Classic Plus 2002.
 Please take some time to read through it, and keep this guide in a safe place.
 We explain the words in bold in the Glossary on page 14.

-What is Classic?
+What is Classic Plus 2002?

-Classic is a section of the FSS Pension Scheme ("the Scheme"), which is what is called an "occupational pension scheme".
+Classic Plus 2002 is a section of the FSS Pension Scheme ("the Scheme"), which is what is called an "occupational pension scheme".
 It provides you with an income in your retirement.
-Over the years, you and FSS both make contributions to Classic.
-When you retire, the Scheme pays a one-off lump sum and a pension for the rest of your life, based on the years you contributed to Classic, and on your pensionable salary in your final years of employment with FSS.
+Over the years, you and FSS both make contributions to Classic Plus 2002.
+When you retire, the Scheme pays you a one-off lump sum and a pension for the rest of your life, based on the years you contributed to Classic Plus 2002, and on your pensionable salary in your final years of employment with FSS.

-Your Classic benefits will be based on your pensionable service in the Scheme from 6 December 2005 (when the Scheme started) and any period of service in the PCSPS which you chose to transfer into the Scheme.
+Your Classic Plus 2002 benefits will be based on your pensionable service in the Scheme from 6 December 2005 (when the Scheme started) and any period of service in the PCSPS which you chose to transfer into the Scheme.
+Your Classic Plus 2002 benefits are a combination of Classic section benefits in respect of pensionable service up to 30 September 2002 and Premium section benefits in respect of pensionable service from 1 October 2002.

-Do I have to remain in Classic?
+Do I have to remain in Classic Plus 2002?

-You have the right to "opt out" of (leave) Classic at any time.
-If you choose to opt out, this will take effect from the next available pay period and you will be treated as any other leaver (please refer to page 10 "Leaving Classic" for more details).
+You have the right to "opt out" of (leave) Classic Plus 2002 at any time.
+If you choose to opt out, this will take effect from the next available pay period and you will be treated as any other leaver (please refer to page 10 "Leaving Classic Plus 2002" for more details).

-Note that you will be unable to rejoin Classic (or any other section of the Scheme), so you should think carefully before choosing to opt out.
+Note that you will be unable to rejoin Classic Plus 2002 (or any other section of the Scheme), so you should think carefully before choosing to opt out.